ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS is also allowed to request authorization from more than one RO, if the AS deems fit.
 For example, a medical record might need to be released by both an attending nurse and a physician, or both owners of a bank account need to sign off on a transfer request.
-Alternatively, the AS could require N of M possible RO's to approve a given request in order.
-The AS could also determine that the end user is not the appropriate RO for a given request and reach out to the appropriate RO asynchronously.
+Alternatively, the AS could require N of M possible RO's to approve a given request.
+In some circumstances, the AS could even determine that the end user present during the interaction is not the appropriate RO for a given request and reach out to the appropriate RO asynchronously.

-The RO is also allowed to define a policy at the AS to determine which kind of end user can get access to the resource, and under which condition.
+The RO is also allowed to define an automated policy at the AS to determine which kind of end user can get access to the resource, and under which condition.
 For instance, such a condition might require the end user login and the acceptance of the RO's legal provisions.
-Alternatively, client software could be acting without an end user, and the RO's policy allows issuance of access tokens to instances of that client software without human interaction.
+Alternatively, client software could be acting without an end user, and the RO's policy allows issuance of access tokens to specific instances of that client software without human interaction.

+While all of these cases
-The details of determining which RO's or related policies are required for a given request are out of scope for this specification.
+are supported by GNAP, the details of their implementation, and for determining which RO's or related policies are required for a given request, are out of scope for this specification.

-The client instance can also indicate that it is capable of facilitating interaction with the end user, another party, or another piece of software through its [interaction start](#request-interact-start) request.
-In many cases, the end user is delegating their own access as RO to the client instance.
-Here, the AS needs to determine the identity of the end user and will often need to interact directly with the end user to determine their status as an RO and collect their consent.
-If the AS has determined that authorization is required and the AS can support one or more of the requested interaction start methods, the AS returns the associated [interaction start responses](#response-interact).
-The client instance SHOULD [initiate one or more of these interaction methods](#interaction-start) in order to facilitate the granting of the request.
-If more than one interaction start method is available, the means by which the client chooses which methods to follow is out of scope of this specification.
-The client instance MUST use each interaction method once at most.

-After starting interaction, the client instance can then make a [continuation request](#continue-request) either in response to a signal indicating the [finish of the interaction](#interaction-finish), through polling, or through some other method defined by an extension of this specification.

-If the grant request is not in the _approved_ state, the client instance can repeat the interaction process by sending a [grant update request](#continue-modify) with new [interaction](#request-interact) methods.

-The AS SHOULD handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction start methods provided, including user codes and redirection URIs.
-The client instance SHOULD apply suitable timeouts to any interaction finish method.

 ## Starting Interaction With the End User {#interaction-start}